Innovation Forum’s guide to sugar supply chain facts and stats

 Fairtrade delivers clear benefits, but demand still lagging

-New figures from Fairtrade International ahead of World Fair Trade Day in May (2015) indicate that around 100 Fairtrade sugar producer organisations now exist in 19 countries.
+from Fairtrade International ahead of World Fair Trade Day in May (2015) indicate that around 100 Fairtrade sugar producer organisations now exist in 19 countries.
 Collectively, these are supplied by over 62,000 sugar farmers and comprise 152,200 hectares under cultivation.

 Four-fifths of Fairtrade-certified production comes from poor countries in Africa, the Caribbean or the Pacific, or from “least developed countries”.
 Fairtrade producers, who are required to meet basic social and governance standards, received a total of €9.8m in premium payments in 2013.
 Half of this was invested back into organisational development or improvements in production and processing.